Figurine of Woman

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Fragmentary pottery figurine of a nude woman, slightly steatopygous, with head and feet missing; stylized into a triangle, with slender body, very unnaturally wide horizontal shoulders, separately-moulded high-sitting small conical breasts.
+Fragmentary terracotta figurine of a nude woman, slightly steatopygous, with head and feet missing; stylized into a triangle, with slender body, very unnaturally wide horizontal shoulders, separately-moulded high-sitting small conical breasts.
 Straight arms, separated from body, hands laid beside thighs.
 No traces of hairdress.
 Fingers, wrists, pubic region, and a girdle on back above gluteal prominence are indicated by deep scratches.
 One hole for the navel, two holes in back at waist-level.
 Legs in front and back separated by a deep scratch and molded.
 Fine pottery, drab, almost white.
 Fine specimen.

 Condition: Head and feet missing.
 A few slight abrasions.